-This practical course comprises a mix of classroom-based teaching in a school to academic training on either generic “Professional Studies” lectures at a local KMT hub-training centre or “Subject Studies” training with the other Health and Social Care trainees at various locations across the partnership.
+This practical course comprises a mix of classroom-based learning in a school to academic training on either generic “Professional Studies” lectures at a local KMT hub-training centre or “Subject Studies” training with other Health and Social care trainees at locations across the partnership.

 You will gain experience of parents evenings, clubs and many other after school events that make up the life of a teacher.

 The course focuses on the teaching and learning of KS4 and KS5 students and you will be assessed on your teaching of classes from these key stages.